We can help you reach your soccer goals.

 Teams begin to train again outside on city turf fields starting in mid-November/early December (depending on field availability).
 Games for OYSA’s Winter League begin in January/February, concluding with State/President’s/Founder’s Cup play (depending on level of team) in April and the first weekend of May.

 Games and training will conclude in April or the first weekend of May, depending on how far each team makes it in their respective tournaments.
 Players will then be asked to move on to competitive program tryouts for the following year, taking place the second week of May.

-The Capital FC Competitive Program is broken down into two costs.*
+The Capital FC Competitive Program is broken down into three costs.*

 - Annual Membership Fee – $100 (covers player card, insurance, registration costs)